Sole F80 Treadmill Detailed Review – Pros & Cons (2023)

 Our larger reviewers had a tiny bit of shake on the F80, but nothing compared to the Peloton Tread.

 Like other folding home treadmills, the Sole F80 has a steel frame that sits under the front of the deck, and steel uprights that connect to the frame into the handles to hold the console.
 In front of the motor hood, there is an additional steel bar on the floor that helps to add stability to the treadmill.
-Instead of having a steel crossbar under the console on the previous model, the F80 has this and I think it does a lot more to the overall build than add a few extra inches of length.
+Instead of having a steel crossbar under the console on the previous model, the F80 has this and I think it does a lot more to the overall build than adding a few extra inches of length.

 The handles feel secure and I love the continuous front horizontal handle.
 It’s well-positioned and offers plenty of balance when you need it, which is great for older folks or those who need additional support.
 This handle overall is a little thick, considering it has two pulse grips to read your heart rate.
-I can’t wrap my hands around it but instead am only able to rest my palms over them to get a heart rate reading.
+I can’t wrap my hands around it but instead i’m only able to rest my palms over them to get a heart rate reading.

 Sole F80 Treadmill Pulse Grip